-The Office of Technology Services in Orange County and the Office of Information Systems in Osceola County is responsible for maintenance and support of all court reporting technology.
-All transcripts/duplicate media requests are produced in-house.
-In 2011, all four departments combined produced 121,332 pages of transcript and 1,820 CD copies of proceedings.
-The department has one manager and 35 court reporters in Orange County and 9 court reporters in Osceola County.
+Court Reporting Services -- The Office of Technology Services in Orange County and the Office of Information Systems in Osceola County is responsible Court Reporting Ser for maintenance and support of all court reporting technology.
+In 2012, all four departments combined produced 163,076 pages of transcript and 1,793 CD copies of proceedings.

 The Osceola Court Reporting Department covers all Osceola County circuit criminal courts, juvenile delinquency and dependency, misdemeanor and traffic courts, domestic violence court, initial appearances and arraignments, probate, guardianship, and other courts as assigned.
 The circuit criminal trials are covered by stenographic court reporters, and all other proceedings are covered digitally at a central monitoring station.
-This department has a staff of 9 reporters who produced 24,298 pages of transcript and 422 CD copies of proceedings in 2011.
 For more information, call 407-742-2482.

-The Official Court Reporting Department (Orange County) covers all Orange County circuit criminal trials and other courts as assigned.
-Staff also digitally covers circuit hearings.
-This department has a staff of 14 reporters who produced 53,379 pages of transcript in 2011.
-For more information, call 407-836-2280.
-The Digital Court Reporting Department (Orange County) covers all Orange County circuit criminal hearings.
-Staff also covers circuit criminal trials as assigned.
-In addition, the department covers misdemeanor and traffic courts, domestic violence court, drug court, initial appearances and arraignments, probate, guardianship, mental health and Baker Act hearings, 3 satellite courts, and other courts as assigned.
+The Official Court Reporting Department (Orange County) covers all Orange County death penalty proceedings, circuit criminal trials, various circuit criminal hearings and other courts as assigned.
+This department also provides realtime reporting and/or CART services for hearing impaired individuals as required under ADA guidelines.
+For more information, call 407-836-2270.

+The Digital Court Reporting Department (Orange County) covers various Orange County circuit criminal hearings.
+In addition, the department covers misdemeanor and traffic courts, domestic violence court, drug court, initial appearances and arraignments, probate, guardianship, mental health and Baker Act hearings, and other courts as assigned.
 All criminal courts are covered from the reporter's individual workstation.
 All other courts are covered at the location of the proceedings.
-This department has a staff of 17 who produced 37,238 pages of transcript, plus 1,238 CD copies of proceedings in 2011.
 For more information, call 407-836-2270.

 The Digital Court Reporting Department, (Juvenile Division) covers all juvenile court proceedings, both dependency and delinquency, from the reporter's individual workstation.
-This department has a staff of 4 who produced 6,417 pages of transcript, plus 160 CD copies of proceedings in 2011.
 For more information, call 407-836-7503.

-Court Resource Center -- The Court Resource Center was created to provide an environment where court visitors could perform legal research and obtain case-related information.
+Court Resource Center -- The Court Resource Center was created to provide an environment \ where court visitors could perform legal research and obtain case-related information.
 The Ninth Judicial Circuit Court partners with the Orange County Bar Association to equip the center with court brochures, telephones, Internet-ready computers, printers, a copier, and a fax machine.

-Each year nearly 20,000 visitors use the center's resources, oftentimes to file lastminute requests or to comply with legal procedures.
-The center, which is staffed by Court Administration, is open to all Orange County Courthouse visitors and is located in room 365.
-Office hours are from 7:30 a.m. to 4:00 p.m.
-Additionally, many of the center's services can be found online at the court's website, NinthCircuit.org.
-For more information, call 407-836-0474.
+Each year nearly 20,000 visitors use the center's resources, oftentimes to file last-minute requests or to comply with legal procedures.
+The center, which is staffed by Court Administration, is open to all Orange County Courthouse visitors.
+Office hours are from 7:30 a.m. to 4:30 p.m.
+Additionally, many of the center's services can be found online at the court's website, NinthCircuit. org.
+For more information, call 407-836-0517.

-Courthouse Law Academy -- Educating the leaders of tomorrow, the Courthouse Law Academy is an active, hands-on program that gives students true courtroom experience and exposes them to our dynamic judicial system.
+Courthouse Academy leaders of Educating the tomorrow, the Courthouse Law Academy is an active, handson program that gives students true courtroom experience and exposes them to our dynamic judicial system.
 Students participate in a mock trial moderated by a judge, where they take on the role of prosecutor, defense attorney, clerk, juror, and judge in order to try the "Cookie Caper" and "Popcorn on the Mind" cases, among others.
 The Courthouse Law Academy, while sometimes zany, is always an exciting way to learn about the courts and its vital role in the community.
 Additionally, the program emphasizes the importance of the individual and encourages young people to strive to do their best.
 The Courthouse Law Academy is available to all school groups and youth organizations.
 Programs are developed for various age groups.
 The academy is free and can be tailored to fit an organization's unique needs.
 Reservations are required, though, and group sizes are limited.
-For more information or to schedule this fun and educational program in Orange County, call 407-836-0521.
+For more information or to schedule this fun and educational program in Orange County, call 407-836-